Vehicle registration plates of Lithuania: Temporary

 Vehicles issued temporary registration in Lithuania are noted by red alphanumeric characters on white background.

 Types

 Vehicles imported to Lithuania or vehicles exported from Lithuania

 As of July 2022, these plates are valid for up to 30 days.
 They can be re-issued to the same vehicle only after it has been issued standard license plates in the meantime.

 Vehicles sold by vehicle selling companies or organizations (professional or trade number plates)

-Plates issued since April 2018 start with the letter P followed boy five digits; the registration does not expire.
+Plates issued since April 2018 start with the letter P followed by five digits; the registration does not expire.
 Prior to that, numbers consisted of a letter (P or R) followed by four digits, a space and two more digits, the latter indicating the year of expiration.

 Diplomatic Corps

 Reserved and used by diplomatic corps.
 Plates have a green background and white characters; they do not have blue sidebar on the left side.
 The numbers are made up of six digits, grouped 01 3 123, with the first two digits denoting the embassy or other diplomatic or consular representation: